sajjjadayobi/PersianQA/README.md

 #### Pipelines 🚀

 In case you are not familiar with Transformers, you can use pipelines instead.

-  - pipelines can't have no answer for questions
+Note that, pipelines can't have _no answer_ for the questions.

 ```python
 from transformers import pipeline